Hockey Penalties the Casual Fan Needs to Know

 Match Penalties

-Match penalties are similar to game misconduct penalties in that the offending player is ejected for the remainder of the game.
+Match hockey penalties are similar to game misconduct penalties in that the offending player is ejected for the remainder of the game.
 However, the offending player’s team is also left short-handed due to match penalties lasting for five minutes while another player sits out for the duration of the penalty.

 Penalty Shot

 An official may call a penalty shot when a player commits an offense that prevents a player on a breakaway from scoring.
-The fouled player now gets the opportunity to score a goal starting at center circle with no opposition other than the goalie.
+The fouled player now gets the opportunity to score a goal starting at the center circle with no opposition other than the goalie.
 When the foul would normally be considered a minor penalty, the offending player does not have to serve the duration of it when a penalty shot is used instead.
 However, if the offense is anything more serious than a minor penalty, the offending player has to serve the penalty in addition to the penalty shot.

-Stay Up-to-Date with the Wilkes-Barre Scranton Penguins
+Stay Up-To-Date with the Wilkes-Barre Scranton Penguins

 You have plenty of opportunities to test your hockey knowledge with the Wilkes-Barre Scranton Penguins!
 It’s only the start of the season, and we still have many games left for you to come and support the team.
 Be sure to keep following along during our season by checking our schedule and getting tickets to come see a game in person!